aslinurtolga/githubProfileAPI/README.md

 - demonstrate your knowledge of algorithmic design principles,

-- get information about countries via a API.
+- get information about github users via a API.

 ## Project Skeleton

-|----CountryFlagsInfo
+|----githubProfileAPI

         |----index.html
         |----script.js
-        |----CountryInformation.gif
-        |----img
+        |----style.css
+        |----images
+                |----github1.jpg
+                |----githubAPI.jpg
+                |----github2.gif
         |----readme.md

 ### Overview
 I mastered HTML, CSS and Javascript fetch API features in this project.
 You can see the visual representation of the website above.

-:fire: You can use [REST COUNTRIES API ](https://restcountries.com/) for your app.
+:fire: You can use [GITHUB API](https://api.github.com/users/) for your app.